evilnose/PyRKViewer/README.md

-# SBcoyote: An Extensible Python Based Reaction Editor and Viewer.
+# SBcoyote: An Extensible Python-Based Reaction Editor and Viewer.

 ## Introduction